 While Tasmania has always had a lot to offer, the global travel community has only recently “discovered” the magic of this off-the-beaten-path destination.
-We loved Tasmania so much when we visited for a week in 2014, that we knew we would have to come back for a longer itinerary on our honeymoon trip around the world.
+We loved Tasmania so much when we visited for a week in 2014, that we knew we would have to come back for a longer itinerary on our honeymoon trip around the world in 2018.

 Below is the road trip itinerary we followed for this second visit.
 You can definitely cover this route in a shorter amount of time, but we wanted to take it slow.
-Alternatively, if you have 3 weeks like we did but want to spend less time in each place, you can fit in a bit more, which I’ll highlight in my recommendations!
+Alternatively, if you have 3 weeks or 21 days as we did but want to spend less time in each place, you can fit in a bit more, which I’ll highlight in my recommendations!

 Here’s what you’ll find in this three-week Tasmania itinerary.